Wiezzel/stream-payments/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Rust check](https://github.com/Wiezzel/stream-payments/actions/workflows/rust.yml/badge.svg)](https://github.com/Wiezzel/stream-payments/actions/workflows/rust.yml)

-This pallet supports creating *streams* – ongoing payments.
-Once a stream is opened, on every block a specified amount of funds will be transferred from the creator's account to the given target account until the stream is closed.
+This pallet supports creating *streams* i.e. ongoing payments.
+Once a stream is opened, on every block a specified amount of funds will be transferred from the origin account to the given target account, until the stream is closed.

 ## Interface
-TBD

-## TODO:

-### Maintenance
+### Config

-- [ ] Fill in README
-- [ ] Add docstrings
-- [x] Compute proper weights
-  - [x] Extrinsics
-  - [x] Hooks
-- [x] Write some tests
+* `MaxStreams: u32` – The maximum number of streams per account.

-### Features
+### Dispatchable functions

-- [x] Auto-close streams when account runs out of funds
+* `open_stream(origin, target, spend_rate)`
+   Open a new stream.
+From the next block on, on each block `spend_rate` will be transferred to the `target` account.
+The stream can be closed by calling `close_stream`.
+* `close_stream(origin, index)`
+   Close a stream.
+From the next block on, transfers will stop.

+## Planned features

 - [ ] Add an optional total spend limit for stream and reserve funds for limited streams.
-- [x] Disallow origin == target (that's most probably user's mistake).

-License: Apache-2.0
+- [ ] Use fixed stream identifiers instead of indices.